 Anita Barton, Member

-Anita is serving in her first year of a five-year term as Borough Council representative on the Conshohocken Sewer Authority, a separate Board responsible for wastewater treatment, serving as Secretary to the Board.
+Anita is serving in her fourth year of a five-year term as Borough Council representative on the Conshohocken Sewer Authority, a separate Board responsible for wastewater treatment, serving as Secretary to the Board.
 She has served on the Borough Planning Commission for seven years, including 3 years as Chair.